typeofgraphic/tfl-api/README.md

 	npm install tfl-api

-## usage
+## Setup

-Create a config file in the module folder called config.js.
+1. Create a config file in the module folder called config.js.

-Create API credentials at the TFL site: <https://tfl.gov.uk/info-for/open-data-users/>
+2. Create API credentials at the TFL site: <https://tfl.gov.uk/info-for/open-data-users/>

-Test your credentials and find the main TFL API docs here: <https://api.tfl.gov.uk/>
+3. [optional] Test your credentials and find the main TFL API docs here: <https://api.tfl.gov.uk/>

-Go back to the config.js file, add in the following:
+4. Go back to the config.js file, add in the following:

 	var config = {};